-If your pipes have roots growing in or near them, a chemical root treatment can be easily performed, clearing your pipes and protecting them from further damage.
+Tunnel Vision can professionally evaluate your pipe system with our CCTV drain camera technology to see the extent of the damage and to check whether tree root control or pipe relining is necessary.
+If your pipes have roots growing in or near them, a chemical root system treatment can be easily performed, which will clear your pipes and protect them from further damage.

 What is Chemical Tree Root Treatment?

-This treatment includes specific ingredients which strip away the grime on roots, allowing the chemicals to effectively penetrate root ends.
-Only roots within the pipe and up to a short distance away are affected, leaving trees and shrubs immediately above ground unharmed.
+RootX includes specific agents that can strip away the grime on roots, allowing chemicals to penetrate the root ends effectively.
+Only roots within the pipe or within a short distance are affected, leaving trees and shrubs immediately above the pipes unharmed.

-Unlike older chemical root control methods, newer products do not contain or leave behind harmful chemical residue such as diquat dibromide, copper sulfate or metam sodium.
-Instead, they are designed to target tree roots and can then be washed away, leaving a clean and unobstructed pipe.
+Unlike older chemical root control methods, the RootX chemical treatment does not contain or leave behind chemical residues such as diquat dibromide, copper sulphate or metam sodium.
+Instead, it is designed to target tree roots and then is washed away, leaving a clean and unobstructed sewer line.

 What are the Benefits of Chemical Tree Root Control?

-Repeated drain cleaning can temporarily remove obstructions, but if your pipes have roots growing in them, it will not be a cost-effective solution.
+Repeated drain cleaning can temporarily remove tree roots and other obstructions - but it will not be a cost-effective solution if your pipes have roots growing in them.
 Treating your drains and pipes with a root control treatment can help to kill roots and prevent them from returning, saving you time and money.